vivekshiva4/node-express-app-finnai/README.md

 Test using Jest
 -------------------------------
-To run the unit tests
+To run the unit tests run the following command and it includes 1 Testsuite and 7 Testcases
 ```bash
 npm test
 ```